sagemath/trac_to_gh/Issue 1030.md

 # Issue 1030: [with patch] MPolynomial_libsingular mutates with call to factor

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1030

 Original creator: jbmohler